curry-language/kics2/GITINSTALL.md

     e.g., install this in `/tmp/kics2`.
-    If you successfully installed this distribution (note that you do not need the complete installation so that it is sufficient to install this distribution by `make kernel`), you can generate the initial KiCS2 compiler by the command
+    If you successfully installed this distribution (note that you do not need the complete installation so that it is sufficient to install this distribution by `make kernel`), you can generate the fully bootstrapped KiCS2 compiler by the command

         make CURRY=/path/to/kics2/bin/kics2